 Delegation by the State to Contractor of fiduciary authority to determine claims for benefits under the Plan as well as the authority to act as the appropriate fiduciary to determine appeals of any adverse benefit determinations under the Plan.
 Contractor shall administer complaints, appeals and requests for independent review according to Contractor’s complaint and appeals policy, and any applicable law or regulation unless otherwise provided in the Benefits Booklet.
 In carrying out this authority, Contractor is delegated full discretion to determine eligibility for benefits under the Plan and to interpret the terms of the Plan.
 Contractor shall be deemed to have properly exercised such authority unless a Member proves that Contractor has abused its discretion or that its decision is arbitrary and capricious.
 Contractor is a fiduciary of the Plan only to the extent necessary to perform its obligations and duties as expressed in this Agreement and only to the extent that its performance of such actions constitutes fiduciary action.

 Utilization review of procedures of participating providers for quality, efficiency, and elimination of vendor over-utilization.

+Contractor generally receives Member telephone numbers from the State through enrollment files or the online employer access portal.
+Telephone numbers are provided directly to the State by Members with the understanding that Contractor may contact them, and the State does not obtain telephone numbers through a service or a third party.
+Contractor may contact Members by telephone for clinical purposes, benefit related issues or to perform services under the Agreement.
+Telephone numbers may be updated periodically by Members, and Contractor will honor do not call requests.
+With regard to Contractor’s use of Member telephone numbers, the State agrees to retain Member enrollment records for a period of at least 4 years or as otherwise set forth in the Telephone Consumer Protection Act and, upon request, will provide such records to Contractor in a timely manner.

+The State acknowledges and directs Contractor to utilize offsetting and cross-plan offsetting to recover overpaid Claims from Network Providers.
+Offsetting and cross-plan offsetting will be conducted only in cooperation with non-Network Providers who have expressly agreed to such procedures and have agreed that Members will be held harmless.
+Offsetting is the practice of Contractor recovering overpayments made to a Network Provider by withholding overpaid amounts from subsequent payments to be made to the same Network Provider.
+Cross-plan offsetting is the practice of Contractor recovering overpayments made to a Network Provider for one Member by withholding the overpaid amount from subsequent payments to be made to the same Network Provider for another Member, who receives benefits under a different group health plan for which Contractor pays the Claims on behalf of a different employer.
+If Contractor’s efforts to recover overpaid Claims by offsetting is unsuccessful, Contractor’s inability to offset does not relieve Contractor of its duty to recover overpayment of Claims by other means.
+The foregoing notwithstanding, nothing in this paragraph shall be deemed to require Contractor to guarantee overpaid Claims that are unrecoverable due to no fault of Contractor.

 Contract Administration

 Facilitate and administer the exchange of utilization information among vendors;